 East, West, North, South = Provence: Arles was a significant Roman settlement, one of the empire’s most important cities outside Rome.
 On the banks of the fast-flowing Rhône River, the Romans built an arena, theatre, baths, and the necropolis of Alyscamps.
 However, probably most critically, there was highly organized trade along the river.
 We share some of the many reasons to visit Arles.

-Red Roses and Valentines Gifts from Provence: February feels hopeful with slightly longer days and the early signs of spring’s arrival in Provence.
+Red Roses and Valentine Gifts from Provence: February feels hopeful with slightly longer days and the early signs of spring’s arrival in Provence.
 Even if you can see your breath in the air, one good indication of warmer days ahead is when the first bunches of sunny yellow mimosa appear in the local market.
 Take a walk in the Provencal countryside, and you will see signs of nature’s renewal with the delicate white-pink almond blossoms.

 January 2022

 Where to Stay in Provence Côte d’Azur – Issue #3: For as long as I can remember, just starting to plan a trip is a quick fix for raising the spirits.
 Choosing suitable accommodation can make or break a holiday.
-In this newsletter, we bring you some of our curated collection for dreamy places to stay in Provence and the Côté d’Azur.
+In this newsletter, we bring you some of our curated collections for dreamy places to stay in Provence and the Côté d’Azur.

 Newsletters 2021: